ruricolist/serapeum/REFERENCE.md

 ### `(define-train name args &body body)`

-Define a function that takes only a fixed number of functions as arguments and returns another functions.
+Define a function that takes only a fixed number of functions as arguments and returns another function.

 Also define a compiler macro that inlines the resulting lambda expression, so compilers can eliminate it.